-We find these abuses to be shocking.
-To some extent, however, we are not surprised that they are occurring.
+To some extent, there is nothing new about these terrible abuses.
 We already know that Zimbabwe’s military is capable of using horrific violence against diamond miners.
-Indeed, in 2008, when the Zimbabwean military first seized control of the Marange diamond fields, it used all manner of violent tactics, including torture and rape, to force the local population into mining for diamonds on its behalf.
+In 2008, when the Zimbabwean military first seized control of the Marange diamond fields, it used all manner of violent tactics, including torture and rape, to force the local population into mining for diamonds on its behalf.
 This latest story only confirms that the Zimbabwean military is continuing to do what it did back in 2008.
 In fact, according to the story, the main torture camp reportedly has been open all this time.

 Antique and vintage engagement rings possess a beauty and level of craftsmanship that’s beyond ...

 Some believe that a wedding ring is the single most important piece of jewelry you will ever own or ...